dydev10/mailbox/README.md

   - `ports`: All the ports listed are required, except 2525.
 Port 2525 is used for relayhost in this example.

-  - `volumes`: There are three typs of volume mounted.
+  - `volumes`: There are three types of volume mounted:
-    1. **Certificates**: The directory that contains ssl certificates on host machine mapping.
-The path on container machiner can be anything (except for hostname) as long as it matches the path to files defined in `./.domain.evn/vmail_ssl.map`.
-See more details there.
+    1. **Certificates**: Can be multiple.
+These directories contain ssl certificates on host machine.
+See `./.domain.evn/vmail_ssl.map` docs for more details about restrictions and format for path on container machine.
     2. **Mail storage**: Virtual mailbox directory.
 This is the directory on host machine used as persitent storage for all the mails.
-    2. **Configurations**: Lookup table configurations defined in `./.domain.evn/vmail_ssl.map`.
+    2. **Configurations**: Lookup table configurations defined in `./.domain.evn/`.
 See more details there.

   - `env_file`: Runtime environment configuration defined in `./.env`.
 See more details there.